piwebcam/piwebcam.github.io/README.md

 ## Option 1: flash a pre-configured PiWebcam image

-* Download the latest PiWebcam image (.img.zip) from <https://github.com/piwebcam/PiWebcam/releases>
+* Download the latest PiWebcam image (PiWebcam_vX.X.img.zip) from <https://github.com/piwebcam/PiWebcam/releases>
 * Unzip the file
 * Write the image to a SD card (<https://www.raspberrypi.org/documentation/installation/installing-images/>)
 * Plug the SD card on your Raspberry Pi and power it on
+* The device will start acting as an Access Point
+* Continue with the post-installation tasks

 ## Option 2: build a PiWebcam image

-Installing PiWecam would require a fresh installation of Raspbian and a SD card.
+Building a PiWebcam image requires a fresh installation of Raspbian and a SD card.
 Please do not re-use an existing installation but start from scratch as listed below:

 * Download Raspbian Stretch Lite operating system (<http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2019-04-09/2019-04-08-raspbian-stretch-lite.zip>)
 * Unzip the image
 * Write the image to a SD card (<https://www.raspberrypi.org/documentation/installation/installing-images/>)
-* Download the latest release of PiWebcam (.zip) from <https://github.com/piwebcam/PiWebcam/releases>
+* Download the latest release of PiWebcam (PiWebcam_vX.X.zip) from <https://github.com/piwebcam/PiWebcam/releases>
 * Extract and copy the `PiWebcam` directory into the boot partition (on Windows, the only one accessible)
 * For a headless setup, review https://www.raspberrypi.org/documentation/configuration/wireless/headless.md
 * Plug the SD card on your Raspberry Pi, power it on and connect to it through SSH (Hostname: raspberrypi.local, Username: pi, Password: raspberry)
 * Ensure the Raspberry is connected to Internet
-* Run `sudo /boot/PiWebcam/PiWebcam.sh install`
+* Run `sudo /boot/PiWebcam/PiWebcam.sh install` to set up the system and install all the dependencies

-At the end of the installation you will be requested to reboot the device to make the changes fully effective.
+* At the end of the installation you will be requested to reboot the device to make the changes fully effective.
 All the credentials will be summarized on the screen.

-Once rebooted, the device will start acting as an Access Point.
+* Once rebooted, the device will start acting as an Access Point
+* Continue with the post-installation tasks

 ## Default Credentials